papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/chopsticks/overview.md

 For additional support and information, please reach out through [GitHub Issues](https://github.com/AcalaNetwork/chopsticks/issues){target=_blank}.

 !!! note
-    Chopsticks uses [Smoldot](https://github.com/smol-dot/smoldot){target=_blank} light client, which only supports the native Polkadot-SDK API.
+    Chopsticks uses [Smoldot](https://github.com/smol-dot/smoldot){target=_blank} light client, which only supports the native Polkadot SDK API.
 Consequently, a Chopsticks-based fork doesn't support Ethereum JSON-RPC calls, so you cannot use it to fork your chain and connect Metamask.

 ## Prerequisites